abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <p style="margin-bottom:-1%"><b><i>Your heart knows</i></b></p>

- <p style="margin-bottom:7%">French philosopher Descartes is famous for having said this phrase,  and he also said, “The heart has reasons, Reason knows not off.”
+ <p style="margin-bottom:7%">French philosopher Descartes is famous for having said this phrase,  and he also said, “The heart has reasons, Reason knows not of.”
 For thousands of years the spiritual teachers have explained that the mind is a marvellous instrument designed for reasoning about the physical world.
 It is, however, incapable to understand the working of love, or relationship, or wisdom which are domains of the heart.</p>

 <p style="margin-bottom:-1%"><b><i>Meditation </i></b></p>